joligej/jmaths/README.md

 ```
 You will be guided through the configuration process.
 To rebuild the library from scratch, type `make fresh`, or use `make clean` to restore the folder to its original state.

-To uninstall the library, simply type `sudo make uninstall`, and any traces of the library will be removed from your system
+To uninstall the library, simply type `sudo make uninstall`, and any traces of the library will be removed from your system.